Home Page

 To purchase my books online, simply click on the Book Cover

-"This book is well organized, thoroughly researched, and provides a well-rounded view of violence in all forms" as well as the "different models of nonviolence, models that attempt to restrucure society and the manner in which the community handles violent offenders....However, this book's biggest strength is the frequent use of case study illustrations."
+Violence and Nonviolence "is well organized, thoroughly researched, and provides a well-rounded view of violence in all forms" as well as the "different models of nonviolence, models that attempt to restrucure society and the manner in which the community handles violent offenders....However, this book's biggest strength is the frequent use of case study illustrations."

 "Various individuals can use this book in a variety of ways for different purposes," including "academics teaching undergraduate and graduate level course work related to victimology, violent crime," and peacemaking; "social workers that are involved in victim services"; "individuals who work with victims of violent crime"; and "legislators seeking new and innovative policy that would attempt to reduce and limit" violence while increasing nonviolence.